Many homesteaders have been used to raising Cornish Cross meat chickens for the dinner table.

 Prepare and Feed the Wet Grain Mash

-Feed the quantity that the chickens will clean up in 12-24 hours and refrigerate any remaining mash.
+Feed the quantity that the chickens will clean up in 12-24 hours.
 Refill feed trough as needed.
 They should have this ration in front of them at all times.
-This will be their only feed for the entirety of the finishing period.
+It will be their only feed for the entirety of the finishing period, which is short - only one week or so for young cockerels, to 4 weeks for capons.

 Whole milk, whether cow, goat, or sheep, raw or pasteurized